 1. Potential for success in teaching, as indicated by successful leadership, teaching experience, or work experience.
 Updated information regarding the candidate's most recent experience, including work in EDSS 450, forms the basis of this assessment.

 2. Continuing motivation for and enthusiasm toward teaching, together with those dispositions believed essential for successful teaching.
-Evidence includes a strong recommendation from the instructor of EDSS 450 and further recommendations from faculty who have worked with or have interviewed the student since the time of admission to the credential program.
+Evidence may include a strong recommendation from the instructor of EDSS 450 and further recommendations from faculty who have worked with or have interviewed the student since the time of admission to the credential program.

 3. Academic competence, overall and in the teaching major.
 The level of academic achievement of candidates is expected to be above average.